Skip to content

 Dallas Has an Abundance of Colocation Centers

 Dallas is home to numerous data centers because it provides all the resources they need to thrive.
 With reliable fiber infrastructure and robust electricity, more and more colocation facilities spring up annually within the city.
-The Dallas colocation industry is the third largest in the United States, just behind Silicon Valley and Northern Virginia.
+The Dallas colocation industry is the second largest in the United States, just behind Northern Virginia.

 The abundance of colocation service providers gives you a variety to choose from in an area specifically designed to provide reliable support.
 Over 40 multi-tenant colocation centers offer retail colocation services to businesses.